jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-went-from-a-retail-assistant-at-17-to-landing-a-developer-role-at-19.md

 - **A-Level**: GCE (General Certification of Education) Advanced Level (level 3 qualification)
 - **Sixth Form**: 2 years of post-GCSE academic education where students usually study their A-Levels

 In England, it's the law to be in the education system until the age of 18.
-Usually students will take one of three paths after their secondary education: Sixth form, college, or a lower apprenticeship.
+Usually, students will take one of three paths after their secondary education: Sixth form, college, or a lower apprenticeship.
 Each of these will offer some sort of level 3 qualification, or multiple level 3 qualifications.
-Each of these paths are usualy post secondary school and pre university.
+Each of these paths are usualy post-secondary school and pre-university.
 However, not all of us choose the university path...

 #### School

 As a child, I never knew what I wanted to be when I grew up.
 I had some ideas and suggestions such as a Pilot, Ground Crew, Scientist or IT Technician, but I had no definitive career goal until half way through my final year of sixth form.
 Notice I didn't even consider Software Developer as an option.
 Strange, right?

 I studied Python as my first programming language, and found it difficult.
 It was challenging and frustrating.
 I told myself, "You'll never be a developer.
 You can't even write a simple script" - I didn't even know what a script was.
 Early on, I had already felt that I was a failure.
-I kept pushing through Python and Computer Science theory with resiliance and ambition, but was not picking it up easily.
+I kept pushing through Python and Computer Science theory with resilience and ambition, but was not picking it up easily.
 In my final year of sixth form, the concept of programming finally clicked for me and I understood why we need programming and why programming is the future!

 I would like to give my kudos and special thanks to my Computer Science teachers who supported me throughout school and sixth form, provided me with the education needed, and guided me to where I am today - [Mr Chris West](https://www.linkedin.com/in/chris-west-5b22a762) and [Mr Paul Stevens](https://www.linkedin.com/in/paul-stevens-b6154745).